Image illustrating the similarity between chess and ticket defence

 What Are You Actually Trying to Protect?

-Select the facts that best match your situation.
+Select the facts that most closely match your situation.
 This is not legal advice, but it shows why the same ticket can require very different strategies.

 Speeding Ticket Strategy